polepalle/powerbi-custom-visualization/README.md

-# powerbi-custom-visualization
+# PowerBI Custom Visualization
-PowerBI Custom Visualization
+This repository hold the PowerBI Custom Visualization created by MAQ Software.